-Allows students to perform a range of introductory to intermediate level supervised technical theatre assignments in support of a college production staged for public performance.
-Includes such supervised duties as assistant director, stage manager, prop master, costume assistant, crew head, rail, deck or other technical positions.
-Moorpark College faculty has defined Theatre Production - Technical as a family of courses which includes THA M11A, THA M11B, THA M11C and THA M11D.
-A student may take a maximum of four (4) courses from a family.
+Allows students to perform a range of introductory to intermediate level supervised and/or assist to crew lead for technical theatre assignments in support of a college production staged for public performance.
+Includes such supervised duties as scenic and prop construction, maintaining and hanging lighting equipment, assisting in costume and make-up labs, assisting audio operations, supporting box office and house management staff, assistant director, assistant stage manager and/or assistant crew head.
+Moorpark College faculty has defined Theatre Production - Technical as a family of courses which includes THA M11A, THA M11B, THA M11C, THA M11D, TTHA M11A, TTHA M11B, TTHA M11C and TTHA M11D.
+A student may take a maximum of four (4) courses in a family.
+(Same course as TTHA M11B.)
 Applies to Associate Degree.
-Transfer credit: CSU
+Transfer credit: CSU; UC